What is the Worcester County Food Bank (WCFB) mission?

-The poverty guidelines are sometimes loosely referred to as the “federal poverty level” (FPL).
 Key differences between poverty thresholds and poverty guidelines are outlined in this table: Frequently Asked Questions (FAQs).
 See also the discussion of this topic on the Institute for Research on Poverty’s web site.

 What are the federal nutrition assistance programs?

-Please visit the US Nutrition Assistance Programs Page for more information.
+Please visit the US Nutrition Assistance Programs page for more information.